 Staffed information points designed to capture public feedback in a range of venues and settings including bus stations, colleges, credit unions, homeless shelters, and other targeted community locations

 Focus groups designed to provide ‘round the table’ discussions in a safe and familiar setting.
 These are adapted dependent on needs and regularly reviewed to ensure engagement is accessible and inclusive.

 Good environments matter but don’t just happen.
 Patient-led Assessments of the Care Environment (PLACE) help hospital organisations understand how well they are meeting the needs of their patients and identify where improvements can be made.

 Healthwatch Blackpool’s volunteers have supported ten trusts and independent organisations by taking part in 35 days of PLACE assessments this year and the results have now been published by Health and Social Care Information Centre (HSCIC), the organisation responsible for ensuring all health settings conduct the assessments.

 PLACE assessments are undertaken annually across all hospitals, hospices and independent treatment centres proving NHS funded care across the UK.

-  We facilitate partnership events in local community settings giving the public and voluntary, charity and faith sector organisations a platform to learn about and scrutinise upcoming changes in the NHS.
+We facilitate partnership events in local community settings giving the public, voluntary, charity and faith sector organisations a platform to learn about and scrutinise upcoming changes in the NHS.